lucasgonze/lucasgonze/README.markdown

 ## Hi World, I'm Lucas Gonze

 I build software, mostly as a product manager.
-I believe the best products are created in a dialogue with the market and the developers, finding a natural match between vision and possibility.
+I believe products should flow from dialogue with the market and the developers, finding a natural match between vision and possibility.
 I can code and I’m good with data.
 I love UX.
 I can manage engineers and lead Agile teams.
 Early in my career, I was in QA.
 All of it is relevant.

 Lately I'm working on [Merico Build](https://merico.build).
 It's a super interesting project.